integratedfordevelopers/integrated-standard/upgrade.md

 # Update instructions #

+To upgrade to 0.11, please do all version upgraded to 0.10 first.

 Starting Integrated 0.11 you always need to run the new Integrated installer after upgrading:

 php bin/console integrated:install